web3-liber/Jetton-Tact/README.md

 # Jetton-Tact

-Jetton implemented using Tact.
-Jetton is Ton's standard for FT.
+This project was created using blueprint and implements 0074-jettons-standard.
+The project's smart contract is implemented using Tact.

 ## Project structure